Kokorody/InWeb-game-I-Hate-Sukhoi/README.md

 # i hate sukhoi

 A browser-based shooting game built with vanilla JavaScript where players defend against waves of enemies and challenging boss battles.
+This is more developed game from the previoudsly py plane game that i post and this is stil WIP! https://github.com/Kokorody/simple-python-mini-game.git

 ![image](https://github.com/user-attachments/assets/b1b4cbf2-9fb9-4192-8038-1325b8a62882)